samuelfox1/Bobs-Burger-Database/README.md

 >## Description

-* A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+* A restaurant order tracker with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
 * #### Story
     * AS A: business
     * I WANT: a website to track inventory form my database